Skip to main content

 • Recent Notes — Last 5 modified notes from my knowledge base

-The dashboard uses linked views extensively.
+Here's why this works: the dashboard uses linked views extensively.
 A linked view is a filtered, customized window into a database that lives elsewhere.
-This is one of Notion's most powerful features — the same database can appear in multiple places with different filters, sorts, and visible properties.
+Probably one of Notion's most powerful features — the same database can appear in multiple places with different filters, sorts, and visible properties.
+You create one source of truth, then slice it different ways depending on what you need to see.

 Setting Up Linked Views

-To create a linked view, type /linked in any page and select "Linked view of database."
-Choose the source database, then customize the view:
+Creating a linked view is dead simple.
+Type /linked in any page and select "Linked view of database."
+Choose your source database, then customize:

 • Filter: Show only items matching specific criteria (e.g., Status is "In Progress")